-Total assets (including deferred outflows) of \$268 million as of the end of the current fiscal year decreased by \$4 million or 1% from prior year, the decrease was primarily in Capital Assets due to depreciation.
-There were also sales of investments during the year increasing our cash.
-Over the 5 years, assets have decreased by \$25 million, \$12 million in current assets plus investments, and an additional \$7 million in capital assets.
-As enrollment has declined, we have used investments to fund activities, and have deferred maintenance of our capital assets.
+Total assets (including deferred outflows/inflows) of \$260 million as of the end of the current fiscal year decreased by \$8 million or 3% from prior year, the decrease was primarily in Capital Assets due to depreciation.
+This was offset by significant market value returns on investments during the year, as well as the elimination of the interest rate swap as part of the refinancing of the TD \$72 million loan net the addition of the Swap Breakage Asset.
+Over the 5 years, assets have decreased by \$28 million, \$1 million in current assets plus investments, but mainly due to the \$26 million reduction in capital assets.

 Noncurrent assets consist primarily of endowment and other investments, in addition to capital assets.
-Investments were \$43 million at June 30, 2016, a decrease of \$7 million or 14% since June 30, 2015 - this decrease was primarily from sales of investments to ensure cash was available during July and August, an annual low point in our cash position.
-At the beginning of the 5-year period, current assets included a Certificate of Deposit which matured in FY2013.
+Investments were \$46 million at June 30, 2017, an increase of \$3 million or 7% since June 30, 2016 - this increase was a result of positive market conditions, as well as additions to investments, mainly in the way of new endowments.
+At the beginning of the 5-year period, current assets included a Certificate of Deposit which matured during FY2013.
 Some of these funds were invested and are now reflected in Long Term investments.